 Plan for a hand washing station in unit campsite .
 Unit adults should oversee hand washing training and conformance.

-Suggest you consider nonstop transportation to and from MSR as Pendleton and Hermiston have each had a single case of COVID19 confirmed in the week of March 9.
+Suggest you consider nonstop transportation to and from MSR as Pendleton and Hermiston have each had cases of COVID19 (Umatilla County has 281 cases as of 06/22/20).

 The MSR Camp host will have bleach cleaning products to periodically (4 times daily) sanitize water spigots and portable toilettes.